When to Book Wedding Photographer: The Best Time for Your Big Day

 6-9 Months Before the Wedding

 In the 6-9 months before your wedding, finalize your photographer selection.
 Before booking, have a chat with your photographer—either in person or via video chat—to ensure you feel comfortable with them.
-It's also important to review full galleries of their work to get a clear sense of their style and capabilities.
+It’s also important to review full galleries of their past weddings to assess their consistency across different settings and get a clear sense of their style and capabilities.
 Sign contracts and discuss details such as engagement shoot and any pre-wedding events.
 This period is ideal to finalize the booking and ensure all logistics are in place.

 Cover all details in your discussions, from the wedding day timeline to specific shots you want captured, including those intimate moments.
 Be sure to inform your photographer about the timing of key moments like the first dance so they can plan to capture it perfectly.
 This approach ensures both you and your photographer feel comfortable, leading to a stress-free wedding day.